dmatveev/shampoo-homepage/pages/usage.markdown

 Note for Pharo users: since there is no namespaces in Pharo, the Namespaces list displays class categories (i.e. to behave exactly as the System Browser in Pharo).

 By default, Shampoo displays the instance side of the classes.
-Pressing `C-c t` switches side from "instance" to "class" and back.
+Pressing `C-c C-t` switches side from "instance" to "class" and back.
 Current side is displayed in the header line of the Categories list.

 Pressing `C-c C-c` submits the code from the source code window.
 Depending on what you've opened before from a lists, you can introduce a new class or a method or modify the existing one.